oracle-livelabs/spatial-graph/adb-graph/moviestream-graph/query-and-visualize/query-and-visualize.md

     ![Hovering over paragraph.](./images/paragraph-hover.png)

-    There are 7 different interpreters.
+    There are 9 different interpreters.
 Each option creates a paragraph with a sample syntax that can be customized.

     ![Shows the different paragraphs and samples.](./images/paragraphs.png)

     In this lab, we will select the ![plus logo.](./images/plus-circle.svg "") **Add Paragraph** interpreter.

-## Task 3: Load and query the "Moviestream" and visualize the results
+## Task 3: Load and query the "MOVIESTREAM graph" and visualize the results

 >**Note:** *Execute the relevant paragraph after reading the description in each of the steps below*.
 If the compute environment is not ready and the code cannot be executed then you will see a blue line moving across the bottom of the paragraph to indicate that a background task is in progress.